big-apple-roll/big-apple-roll/design/README.md

 ## 2. T-shirts

 Once the logo is finalized, we'll need a design for the t-shirt.
 We usually use [https://www.customink.com](https://www.customink.com) to print them.
-The t-shirt should use the logo, and mention "Big Apple Roll" and "2025"
+The t-shirt should use the logo, and mention "Big Apple Roll" and "2026"

 We also need a t-shirt for staff.
 It should use another color and mention "Staff".

 We could also use some design for some other merchandising like stickers, caps, etc.

-Deadline: End of March

 ## 3. Web design (optional)